serranolabs-io/serranolabs.io-site/docs/your-career-is-a-song.md

 Your brain is addicted to discovering patterns, so when you start to hear a beat, you groooooooove.
 You start bopping your head and enjoying the song!
 Next, you'll start to hear a rhythm, Once you start to hear a rhythm, you just can't help but to sing, get loose, forget about where you are, be 100% in the moment, and maybe you'll start dancing!

-Replace [code] with whatever activity you are doing:
+Replace [create] with whatever activity you are doing.
+For me, I usually replace it with 'coding'.

 When listening to music, the beat & rhythm are already made.

-But when I [code], I create the beat and the rhythm.
+But when I [create], I create the beat and the rhythm.

-Everyday I [code] becomes another beat in the rhythm.
+Everyday I [create] becomes another beat in the rhythm.

 Somedays, I am offbeat: I might've barely gotten anything done or been stuck during a problem.